WebOrigami/docs/src/content/cli/intro4.md

   <figcaption>Map to create list of greetings</figcaption>
 </div>

-Here the second `greetings.yaml` graph is used as a function to transform the specific names coming from `people.yaml` into greetings.
+Here the second `greetings.yaml` tree is used as a function to transform the specific names coming from `people.yaml` into greetings.

-## Turn a transformed graph of stuff into files
+## Turn a transformed tree of stuff into files

-<span class="tutorialStep"></span> You can transform a graph and save the results as files.
+<span class="tutorialStep"></span> You can transform a tree and save the results as files.

 ```console
 $ ori "@copy @map/values(greetings.yaml, template.js), @files/html"